biolab/orange3/doc/visual-programming/source/widgets/evaluation/predictions.rst

 .. figure:: images/Predictions-Schema.png

-We randomly split the *iris* data into two subsets.
+We randomly split the *heart-disease* data into two subsets.
 The larger subset, containing 70 % of data instances, is sent to :doc:`Naive Bayes <../model/naivebayes>` and :doc:`Tree <../model/tree>`, so they can produce the corresponding model.
 Models are then sent into **Predictions**, among with